 Health and Longevity

-The Canine Health Information Center (CHIC) recommends Border Terrier parent dogs be pre-tested for
+Border Terrier parent dogs should be tested for

 - hip dysplasia

 - and Spongiform Leukoencephalomyelopathy (SLEM), or “Shaking Puppy Syndrome.”

 The Border Terrier can live 12 to 15 years.

 Hybrid breeding programs have been a part of companion and working canine breeding since the start.
 So many beloved purebred dogs today owe their existence to early strategic crossbreeding.

 But today’s hybrid breeders often have a very different goal in mind – strengthening the health of purebred dogs through adding genetic diversity.

 This theory, called “heterosis,” states that dogs with limited gene pools can be helped by an infusion of fresh genetic variety.